ZhixinShen03/cse15l-lab-reports/lab5.md

 Vim has also proven to be invaluable.
 I can utilize the Vim command to locate specific files from a vast number of Java files, view them, and make modifications directly in the terminal.
 Prior to this, I had never used Vim in such a manner .
 Following these labs, I have gained some proficiency in using Vim to modify my code.

 Additionally, in this class, I learned effective team task management.
-When dealing with numerous files, I can now make code modifications, save the changes, and upload the code, allowing others to easily review my modifications.
+When dealing with numerous files, I can debug the code, I can now make code modifications, save the changes, and upload the code, allowing others to easily review my modifications.
 This skill has proven to be extremely useful.